KarhouTam/FL-bench/data/utils/README.md

 ## Acknowledgement

-`data/femnist`, `data/celeba`, `data/leaf_utils` are copied from the [*LEAF*](https://github.com/TalwalkarLab/leaf) with subtle modification for suitable to this benchmark.
-Go check `data/femnist/README.md` and `data/celeba/README.md` for more details.
+`data/femnist`, `data/celeba`, `data/leaf_utils` are copied from [*LEAF*](https://github.com/TalwalkarLab/leaf) with subtle modification for suitable to this benchmark.
+Go check [`data/femnist/README.md`](https://github.com/KarhouTam/FL-bench/tree/master/data/femnist#readme) and [`data/celeba/README.md`](https://github.com/KarhouTam/FL-bench/tree/master/data/celeba#readme) for the full details of partition.

-About *Tiny-Imagenet-200*, because the data in the test set are unlabeled, so the test set is not used.
+About *Tiny-Imagenet-200*, because the data in the test set are unlabeled, so the test set is not used and the val set is considered as the test set in FL.